 - In 2006, Colonel-General Vladimir Zavershinskii.
-The then first deputy director of the SVR, in an interview with Krasnaia Zvezda, said that the Spetsnaz element within the SVR would be undesirable.
+In an interview with Krasnaia Zvezda, the then-first deputy director of the SVR said that the Spetsnaz element within the SVR would be undesirable.

 Explained an anonymous Zaslon operator in an interview with Rosbalt.
 The anonymous operative went on to say that Zaslon would have saved the Ambo.
 Furthermore, judging from sightings and social media posts about Zaslon, Turkey is hardly a security nightmare such as Iraq or Syria.